Jack Critchley: Early life

-John Owen Critchley was born on 18 April 1892 at Callington in the Adelaide Hills of South Australia, a son of a labourer, Patrick Critchley, and his wife Julia Burns.
+John Owen Critchley was born on 18 April 1892 at Callington in the Adelaide Hills of South Australia, the son of labourer Patrick Critchley and his wife Julia Burns.
 Known as Jack, Critchley had two younger brothers, Henry and Michael.
-The family moved to Gumbowie, where Patrick worked as a railway packer at the station on the Petersburg railway line, and Jack attended school at Sunnybrae near Petersburg, and at Petersburg itself.
-Critchley left school aged 13 as he felt that his parents were struggling financially to keep him at school.
-He commenced a four-year apprenticeship as a wheelwright with the Schubert family in Murray Bridge in 1906, but at the end of his term the family dismissed him because he had formed a local branch of the Amalgamated Coach Rolling Stock Makers' and Wheelwrights' Society – later the Australian Coachmakers Employees' Federation then the Vehicle Builders Employees' Federation.
-Critchley was a foundation member of the federation, and served on its executive for twelve years.
-He moved to Maitland on the Yorke Peninsula looking for work.
+The family moved to Gumbowie, where Patrick worked as a railway packer at the station on the Petersburg railway line.
+During this time, Jack attended school at Sunnybrae near Petersburg, and at Petersburg.
+He left school aged 13 as he felt his parents were struggling financially to keep him at school.
+He commenced a four-year apprenticeship as a wheelwright with the Schubert family in Murray Bridge in 1906.
+At the end of his term, the family dismissed him because he had formed a local branch of the Amalgamated Coach Rolling Stock Makers' and Wheelwrights' Society – which later evolved into the Australian Coachmakers Employees' Federation then the Vehicle Builders Employees' Federation.
+Critchley was a founding member of the federation, and served on its executive committee for twelve years.
+He then moved to Maitland on the Yorke Peninsula looking for work.

 World War I

 Critchley enlisted in the Australian Imperial Force at Adelaide on 14 January 1916.
-He was allocated to the 16th reinforcements to the South Australia-raised 10th Battalion, and after training embarked aboard the HMAT A9 Shropshire at Outer Harbor on 25 March.
+He was allocated to the 16th reinforcements to the South Australia-raised 10th Battalion.
+Following training in Adelaide, he embarked aboard the HMAT A9 Shropshire at Outer Harbor on 25 March.
 After stopping in Egypt, his reinforcement draft went on to the UK for further training, and Critchley joined the 10th Battalion in France on 25 August.

 When Critchley joined the battalion, it had just endured the Battles of Pozières and Mouquet Farm, during which it had suffered severe casualties.
-The unit entrained for Belgium and served a week in the trenches at Hill 60 near Ypres in late September, before returning to France.
-The battalion was on fatigue duties at Bernafay Wood on 2 November, when Critchley was evacuated to hospital.
-Further evacuated to the UK, he was admitted to hospital on 15 November with torticollis, or wry neck.
-He was discharged from hospital on 25 November and was then transferred through several convalescent and personnel depots, but the neck condition was persistent, and he was embarked on the hospital ship Port Lyttleton on 19 October 1917.
+The unit entrained for Belgium and served a week in the trenches at Hill 60 near Ypres in late September before returning to France.
+The battalion was on fatigue duties at Bernafay Wood on 2 November, when Critchley was evacuated to a hospital.
+Further evacuated to the UK, he was admitted to a hospital on 15 November with torticollis, or wry neck.
+He was discharged from the hospital on 25 November and was then transferred through several convalescent and personnel depots.
+The neck condition was persistent, which led to him being embarked on the hospital ship Port Lyttleton on 19 October 1917.
 He disembarked in Adelaide on 11 December and was discharged as medically unfit on 25 January 1918.
 His brothers Henry and Michael also enlisted and were both killed in action during the war.